 2) If the .htaccess file is not visible, click settings and select the document root and check to show the hidden files.
 Select the .htaccess file and edit.

 3) Thus, add this line of code to the file.
-It will change the index page and you can put your favorite.
-Preferrable, add the code at the top of the page and you may add some comments for you to remember this change.
+It will change the index page, and you can put your favorite.
+Preferable, add the code at the top of the page, and you may add some comments for you to remember this change.

 #Custom default index page